This guidance is endorsed by the British Orthopaedic Association.

 Actions:

-• co-producing patient education and information about relevant conditions and self-management strategies so the individual has the knowledge, skills and confidence to recognise when they may need to seek specialist help
+- co-producing patient education and information self-management strategies tailored to their condition, to provide a lived experience perspective on being on the PIFU pathway and ensure individuals have the knowledge, skills and confidence to recognise when they may need to seek specialist help

 Actions: